wfaderhold21/benchmarks/mpi/README_RDMA.md

 2. **Context Creation**: Opens device context and allocates protection domain
 3. **Memory Registration**: Registers memory regions for RDMA operations
 4. **Queue Pair Creation**: Creates completion queues and queue pairs
-5. **Connection Setup**: Exchanges QP information and establishes connections
+5. **Connection Setup**: Exchanges QP information and memory keys (rkeys) between ranks
+6. **Memory Key Exchange**: Each rank shares its memory region's remote key (rkey) and buffer address

 ### Alltoall Algorithm
 1. Each rank sends its data to all other ranks using RDMA write operations
+2. Remote memory access is performed using exchanged memory keys (rkeys)
-2. Local data is copied directly to the receive buffer
+3. Local data is copied directly to the receive buffer
-3. Remote data is written to the RDMA buffer and then copied to the receive buffer
+4. Remote data is written to the RDMA buffer and then copied to the receive buffer
-4. MPI_Barrier ensures synchronization between iterations
+5. MPI_Barrier ensures synchronization between iterations

 ### Performance Measurement
 - Warmup iterations to stabilize performance